MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ### Scope

-Use scopes to determine if your flow runs when you, someone in your business unit, or any user in your organization creates a record.
+Use scopes to determine if your flow runs when you, someone in your business unit, or any user in your organization creates a row.

 ![Choose scope](./media/cds-connector-native/scopes.png)